kahboom/dev-notes/01 - Frontend/01-web-components.md

 ### Exporting an Angular App as a Web Component
+Please note that dependency apps need to be on Angular 6.1.x, because for applications using @angular/elements (see step 1 below), you need Angular core v6.1.0+, as this is when support for ShadowDOM V1 spec was fulfilled.
+Angular's `ViewEncapsulation.Native` method was deprecated in lieu of `ShadowDom` (which uses the browser API's Shadow DOM, see more [here](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)).

 **1. Set up the app to be "web component"-friendly.**
 To set up an Angular app to be exported and consumed as a web component, we recommend using [Angular Elements](https://angular.io/guide/elements).

 **2. Build the dependency app.**
 This depends on the setup you have for Angular, but we will assume you are using Angular's built-in CLI (as of v4.x).